094459/newsletter-oss-projects/README.md

 [bedrock-litellm](https://aws-oss.beachgeek.co.uk/43m) is an awesome project that provides a way of proxying requests in the OpenAI format, so that they will work with Amazon Bedrock.
 OpenAI is often one of the default options for integrating various generative AI tools and libraries, and now you have a way of being able to point those to use foundational models managed by Amazon Bedrock.
 It uses [litellm](https://www.litellm.ai/) to do this, and is deployed in a Kubernetes cluster.(#203)

+**bluesky-pds-cdk**

+[bluesky-pds-cdk](https://aws-oss.beachgeek.co.uk/47x) if you are looking to deploy a self-hosted a fully containerized, serverless Bluesky Personal Data Server (PDS) on AWS, then this is the repo for you.
+It provides an opinionated AWS CDK construct that makes deploying this on AWS a breeze. (#206)

+**cdk-vscode-server**

+[cdk-vscode-server](https://aws-oss.beachgeek.co.uk/47j) is a new CDK construct from Manuel Vogel that provides a speed way to provision VSCode servers on AWS.
+Check out [his LinedIn post here](https://www.linkedin.com/posts/manuel-vogel_aws-cdk-cdkconstruct-ugcPost-7285010738505523201-YbLw/?utm_source=share&utm_medium=member_ios) for more details, as well as the detailed README.
+I have done this in the past with CloudFormation (check out my [gist here](https://gist.github.com/094459/0dc0eefcffbbc2c843e11e96940c2011)) but will be switching over to this construct from now on. (#206)

 **cumuli-aws-console-chat**

 [cumuli-aws-console-chat](https://aws-oss.beachgeek.co.uk/3j2)  is an open source Chrome extension that provides similar functionality to Amazon Q. The Cumuli Chrome extension adds a side panel with LLM chat to all AWS pages, and lets you add screenshots of the console to your queries to get context-aware responses.
 It's similar to Amazon Q but uses GPT-4 Turbo with vision.
 Check out the repo that includes a demo video of it in action.(#183)